 In Bali, temples are literally built in every corner.
 To visit all of them would take a long time—like really long.
-It’s up to you though to visit all of them.
-But if you are to visit only a few of them, these 9 legen—wait for it—dary temples must be on your top list:
+But it’s up to you though to visit all of them.
+If you are to visit only a few of them, these 9 legendary temples must be on your top list:

 Pura Tirta Empul, Tampak Siring

 The Balinese purify themselves with holy water streaming from 13 spouts—the last 2 of which are only for funerary rites—of Tirta Empul.
 Built more than a millennium ago.
 Only God knows how many people have washed the evil specks of dirt from their body with the fresh relaxing water.